 One of the most curious features of the space is the handmade tile on the fireplace surround.
 “We purchased it on Etsy, ” says Virginia.
 “That was Libby’s idea.
 We had looked around at high-end designer and antique tile options, but they were were expensive for a starter home.
 She found a woman on Etsy who hand-paints tiles.
 We sent her samples of ones we liked to help her know what we wanted.”

 Each room features an antique or two, such as a small table between bobbin chairs in the living room and a buffet and French chairs in the dining room.
 A hand-me-down-from-Mom table greets guests in the entry.
 “It’s Victorian, which I normally wouldn’t like, but it looks really fresh against white walls, ” Virginia says.

 Nothing in the house feels too big for its space—even rugs were cut to fit.
 “We were specific about scale and maintaining walkways, ” Virginia says, noting that keeping furniture to the right size is key to having a small house feel comfortable rather than overstuffed.

-BEFORE A media cabinet filled the wall where the bed now resides.
-AFTER By eliminating a TV in the bedroom, Virginia was able to flip the space plan “and not block any windows, ” she says.
+ABOVE By eliminating a TV in the bedroom, Virginia was able to flip the space plan “and not block any windows, ” she says.

-ABOVE RIGHT The guest bath offers cottage simplicity with vintage floor tile and a pedestal sink.
+ABOVE The guest bath offers cottage simplicity with vintage floor tile and a pedestal sink.
 “All we did was change the light fixture and the mirror, ” Virginia says.

-BEFORE The back porch felt crowded with a bulky sectional sofa.
-AFTER A swinging daybed brings in cottage comforts—and some breathing room.
+ABOVE A swinging daybed brings in cottage comforts—and some breathing room.

 1. Paint walls and trim the same color but different sheens (semi-gloss or glossy on trim) to trick the eye and make the room feel bigger.